Moving from paper to a digital medical device Quality Management System

 What you really need for ISO 13485 and FDA compliance

 Companies who are deep into the development process of their first product don’t need the same level of digital document controls in place as a global company with multiple products in their portfolio.
 And they don’t need the massive price tags of an eQMS.
-But they do need to upgrade from paper to digital systems to:
+But they do need to upgrade from paper to dedicated quality management software to:

-• Reduce the risk of mistakes and omissions in their process
+• Reduce the risk of human error and omissions in process.

-A LEAN eDMS is a digital framework for ISO 13485 and FDA compliance, it can give you all the tools you need to direct and control your people, while all the time generating and maintaining the right documentation and audit trails that prove to regulators you have done what is required.
+A LEAN digital QMS solution should be a digital framework for ISO 13485 and FDA compliance.
+It should give you all the tools you need to direct and control your people, while all the time generating and maintaining the right documentation and audit trails that prove to regulators you have met requirements.

 Tags: Medical Device Development, Quality Management System